dlinfo - obtain information about a dynamically loaded object

 } Dl_serpath;

-)Populate the dls_size
+Dl_serinfo *)Populate the dls_size and dls_cnt fields of the

-structure pointed to by info
+Dl_serinfo structure pointed to by info with values

-, since glibc 2.4)Obtain the module ID of this shared object's TLS (thread-local storage) segment, as used in TLS relocations.
-If this object does not define a TLS segment, zero is placed in *info
+storage) segment, as used in TLS relocations.
+If this object does not

 The program below opens a shared objects using dlopen(3) and then uses the RTLD_DI_SERINFOSIZE and RTLD_DI_SERINFO requests to obtain the library search path list for the library.
 Here is an example of what we might see when running the program: